Your eCTD Questions Answered

 Solution: Run a validation report on the sequence to be uploaded.
 See what kind of issue you are dealing with before proceeding with the upload.
 If the validation report comes up valid, then proceed with uploading and review the upload report as it appears for the complication description.
 If the validation report is not valid, then the report should be assessed for the complication.
 Structural damage in the sequence itself could cause issues when uploading.
 If a forced manual upload is done, then please be aware that this could cause complications down the line.
 For instance, files could be missing from within the eCTD dossier or floating folders created.
 Structural damage unfortunately does not have a clear-cut solution in many cases.

-You may come across a situation where a marketing authorisation is still visible after a marketing authorisation has been withdrawn.
+You might come across a situation where a marketing authorisation is still visible after a marketing authorisation has been withdrawn.
 What can be done in this situation?
-Would it be acceptable to delete the envelope not in use or does it still need to be maintained?
+Is it acceptable to delete the envelope that is not in use or does it still need to be maintained?

 Solution: Yes, if the marketing authorisation has been withdrawn, then you can delete the country specific envelope.
 However, be sure to leave the module 1 documentation as it will serve as the history of the product.